-Plastic baits come in assorted colors, sizes, shapes, and types such as floating and non-floating.
-There are paddle tails, gator tails, slim-line curled tails, and even some with no tails.
-Some of these baits have scent added to the plastic mixture such as salt, garlic, and anise.
-Whether you use the Berkley Power Baits, dip your own plastics in Spike-It garlic dye, or spray scent on your baits, I believe scented plastic baits catch more fish than unscented.
+Plastic baits come in assorted colors, sizes, shapes, and types, such as floating and non-floating.
+In addition, there are paddle tails, gator tails, slim-line curled tails, and even some with no tails.
+Finally, some baits have scents added to the plastic mixture, such as salt, garlic, and anise.
+Whether you use the Berkley Power Baits, dip your plastics in Spike-It garlic dye, or spray the scent on your baits, I believe scented plastic baits catch more fish than unscented ones.

 Plastic baits are designed to resemble worms, grubs, lizards, crawfish, frogs, baitfish, and centipedes.
 The shape of other baits, such as the infamous French fry, do not resemble any living creature, but bass will gobble them.